 Before obtaining marketing approval from regulatory authorities for the sale of our product candidates, we must conduct extensive clinical trials to demonstrate the safety and efficacy of the product candidate for its intended indications.
-We cannot guarantee that any clinical trials, including our Phase 1/2 clinical trials for XTX101 or XTX202, will be conducted as planned or completed on schedule, if at all.
+We cannot guarantee that any clinical trials, including our Phase 1/2 clinical trial for XTX202 and our Phase 1 clinical trial for XTX101 or our planned Phase 1/2 clinical trial for XTX301, will be conducted as planned or completed on schedule, if at all.
+For example, in November 2022, we announced that we plan to continue to explore opportunities for strategic collaborations to advance XTX101 and that we do not plan to initiate an anti-PD-1 combination cohort in the Phase 1 clinical trial or initiate a Phase 2 clinical trial for XTX101 without a partner.
 We may experience numerous unforeseen events during or as a result of clinical trials that could delay or prevent our ability to receive marketing approval or commercialize our product candidates, including: